Brooklands Stories: John Rhodes Cobb

 21 August 2021

-In our next Tales from Brooklands, volunteer Peter Kearns is sharing the story of Brooklands racer and 3 times World Land Speed Record breaker John Cobb, who set the ultimate Brooklands outer-lap record in the Napier-Railton.
+In our next Brooklands Stories, volunteer Peter Kearns is sharing the story of Brooklands racer and 3 times World Land Speed Record breaker John Cobb, who set the ultimate Brooklands outer-lap record in the Napier-Railton.

 John Cobb was born just fourteen years after Karl Benz registered the first patent for a motor car and just eight years before the Brooklands Motor Course was opened.